cjnm/Seejan-Mainali-Fullstack-Task/README.md

 ## Introduction

 Simpleblog is a ExpressJS React app which uses DynamoDB as storage and Redis for caching.
+Public groupchat featurehas been added with realtime messaging for loggedin users.

 The features of the APi are:

 - Logged in user can create, update, delete and read blogs
 - Public user can read blog and can signup with github
+- Logged in user can send realtime public group messages

 ##### Other Features